botpress/readme/docs/INTEGRATIONS/building-integrations/getting-started/how-to-setup-oauth-with-github-in-botpress-using-integrations.md

 [https://github.com/settings/developers#oauth-apps](https://github.com/settings/developers#oauth-apps)

 The "Authorization callback URL" should be your webhook URL, located in the configuration page of the integration.
 There is no need to enable the device flow.

+That's it, now you can publish your bot, and try it out.
+Once that works, feel free to use this code as a starting point for your Oauth Integration.